Ohio Property Division Attorneys Who Work To Protect Your Interests

-When a couple is undergoing a divorce, they will need to resolve many points of contestation, including negotiating child support and alimony, as well as child custody and visitation.
+When a couple is undergoing a divorce, they will need to confront many issues of potential conflict, including child support and alimony, as well as child custody and visitation.
 One of the most difficult areas in a divorce can be how a couple divides the assets and estate of their marriage.
 In Ohio, there are rules that can shape the outcome of the division.

 Equitable division is the rule when it comes to the distribution of marital property in Ohio.
 Our courts start with a presumption that equitable means equal.
 However, a judge can decide that an unequal division is “equitable” based on the facts of your case.